Simhyeon/r4d/docs/usage.md

 printf '...text...' | rad

 # Some macros need permission to process
-# use following options to grant permission
+# use following options to grant permission.
+# Permission argument is case insensitive
 -a env                # Give environment permission
 -a cmd                # Give syscmd permission
 -a fin+fout           # give both file read and file write permission -A                    # Give all permission. this is same with '-a env+cmd+fin+fout' -w env                # Give permission but warn when macro is used -W                    # Same with '-A' but for warning

 # Use following options to decide error behaviours
 # default is stderr
--e <FILE>   # Log error to <FILE>
+-e, --err <FILE>      # Log error to <FILE>
--s          # Suppress error and warnings
+-s, --silent          # Suppress warnings
--S          # Strict mode makes every error panicking
+    --nopanic         # Don't panic in any circumstances -S, --strict          # Strict mode makes every error panicking

 # Use following options to decide deubbing behaviours
 # default is not to debug
--d          # Start debug mode
+-d, --debug           # Start debug mode
--l          # Print all macro invocation logs
--i          # Start debug mode as interactive, this makes stdout unwrapped
+-l, --log             # Print all macro invocation logs -i                    # Start debug mode as interactive, this makes stdout unwrapped

 # Other flags
--n          # Always use unix newline (default is '\r\n' in windows platform) -p          # Purge mode, print nothing if a macro doesn't exist -g          # Always enable greedy for every macro invocation --discard   # Discard all output
+-n                    # Always use unix newline (default is '\r\n' in windows platform) -p, --purge           # Purge mode, print nothing if a macro doesn't exist -g, --greedy          # Always enable greedy for every macro invocation -D, --discard         # Discard all output

 # Freeze(zip to binary) rules to a single file
 rad test -f frozen.r4f